 I remember the first time I heard scurrying noises in my cavity walls, I knew I had to investigate further!

-It is more of a challenge to hunt for Mouse urine because it is more difficult to see than droppings, but you can smell it.
+It is more of a challenge to hunt for mouse urine because it is more difficult to see than droppings, but you can certainly smell it.

 Mice are in your home because they want a warm, comfortable, protective environment to set up a nest.